-Buhari meets APC governors in Aso Rock
+Buhari meets APC governors in Aso rock

 The meeting, which took place inside the president’s office, was brief after which some of the governors moved over to the office of the Vice President, Prof. Yemi Osinbajo.

-It was not known what the agenda of the meeting was as none of the participants was willing to speak with waiting for reporters.
+The agenda of the meeting was still unknown as none of the participants was willing to speak with reporters.

-However, it may have centred on the party’s direction in the run-up to the 2023 general elections.
+However, the meeting is believed to have centred on the party’s direction in the run-up to the 2023 general elections.

 YOU SHOULD NOT MISS THESE HEADLINES FROM NIGERIAN TRIBUNE